Where the Streets Have No Name: Writing and recording

-The music for "Where the Streets Have No Name" originated from a demo that guitarist The Edge composed the night before the group resumed The Joshua Tree sessions.
+The music for "Where the Streets Have No Name" originated from a demo that guitarist The Edge composed the night before U2 resumed The Joshua Tree sessions.
 In an upstairs room at Melbeach House—his newly purchased home—he used a four-track tape machine to record an arrangement of keyboards, bass, guitar, and a drum machine.
 Realising that the album sessions were approaching the end and that the band were short on exceptional live songs, he wanted to "conjure up the ultimate U2 live-song", so he imagined what he would like to hear at a future U2 show if he were a fan.
 After finishing the rough mix, he felt he had come up with "the most amazing guitar part and song of [his] life".
 With no one in the house to share the demo with, he recalls dancing around and punching the air in celebration.

 Although the band liked the demo, it was difficult for them to record the song.
 Bassist Adam Clayton said, "At the time it sounded like a foreign language, whereas now we understand how it works".
 The arrangement, with two time signature shifts and frequent chord changes, was rehearsed many times, but the group struggled to get a performance they liked.
 According to co-producer Daniel Lanois, "that was the science project song.
 I remember having this massive schoolhouse blackboard, as we call them.
 I was holding a pointer, like a college professor, walking the band through the chord changes like a fucking nerd.
 It was ridiculous."
 Co-producer Brian Eno estimates that half of the album sessions were spent trying to record a suitable version of "Where the Streets Have No Name".
 The band worked on a single take for weeks, but as Eno explained, that particular version had a lot of problems with it and the group continued trying to fix it up.
 Through all of their work, they had gradually replaced each instrument take until nothing remained from the original performance.